 Lifespan: Up to 20 years in captivity

 Snakes shed their skin as they grow, known as shedding or sloughing.
 A complete shed is the sign of a healthy snake.

-Our corn snakes like to burrow into their substrate during the day or hide under their log, but with their orange colour we can always find them!
+Our corn snake, 'Cornflake', likes to burrow into his substrate during the day or hide under logs and branches, but with his orange colour we can always find him!